 Column (2) adds the average Duncan SEI for the individual's nativity group (defined by state and year, and for the foreign born, arrival cohort.
 The higher the Duncan SEI, and hence, the higher the average occupational status of one's nativity group, the less likely an individual is to be incarcerated.
 The addition of this variable, moreover, leads to elimination of a mean difference between the 1.5 generation and the native born.
-The impact of adding the urbanicity variable (column 4) - the percent of a nativity group that lives in city with a population of 25,000 or more - is even more dramatic.
+The impact of adding the urbanicity variable (column 3) - the percent of a nativity group that lives in city with a population of 25,000 or more - is even more dramatic.
 Now both the 1.5 and second generation are estimated to have lower likelihoods of being incarcerated than natives of native parentage.
-The foreign born who arrived as children now have lower incarceration rates than the native born, and, to a lesser extent, so does the second generation.
-The foreign born who arrived as adults have a 0.15 percentage point lower rate of incarceration than do the native born.
-Given that the native born rate is 0.232, this translates into a 65 percent lower probability of being incarcerated.
 These results support the views of early criminologists like Taft (1933) and Shaw and McKay (1942) that immigrant crime patterns reflected the neighborhoods in which they lived and the economic conditions they faced.
 Even including these crude controls for urban residence and occupational status eliminates the advantage of the native born relative to the second generation.